MSK-MOI/melanoma_dynamic_curvature/README.md

 # melanoma_dynamic_curvature
 Analysis code for study: Multi-Scale Geometric Network Analysis Identifies Melanoma Immunotherapy Response Gene Modules.
 By K.A.
-Murgas et al. (under submission)
+Murgas, R. Elkin, N. Riaz, E. Saucan, J.O.
+Deasy, A.R.
+Tannenbaum. (under submission)

 This repository contains the following files used for analysis:
 1. prep_GSE91061.R was used to pre-process the publically available RNA-seq dataset for analysis.
 After downloading dataset GSE91061 from NCBI GEO (link: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE91061), this script will prepare data including filtering and quantile normalization to reproduce the data analyzed in this study